 #1: Choose the Best Lens for Macro Photography

+The first of our macro photography tips is about using the right gear for the job.
 The foremost challenge photographers face with this style of photography is being able to get close to the subject.
 For this very reason, I recommend obtaining specialized equipment for macro photography.
 Some of this equipment could include any of the following lenses:

 Macro Specific Lenses